Debraheem/Massive_star_binaries/Lab2.md

 Stable Mass transfer: When mass transfer proceeds in a controlled manner, without leading to dramatic changes in the system.
 The donor star loses mass at a rate that allows the binary system to remain bound and evolve over time.
 Typically, this results in a smooth and gradual transfer of mass.

 Unstable Mass Transfer: This occurs when the mass transfer process leads to rapid and uncontrollable changes in the system.
-The donor star loses mass at a rate that destabilizes the system, potentially leading to a common envelope phase, where the envelope of the donor star engulfs both stars, or even to the merger of the two stars.
+The donor star loses mass at a rate that destabilizes the system, typically considered to a common envelope phase, where the envelope of the donor star engulfs both stars, or even to the merger of the two stars.
 This usually results in dramatic, often short-lived, evolutionary changes in the binary system.
-Unstable mass transfer is typically thought to lead directly to a common envelope and/or merger between both stars.